Github-Rhodes/webdriverio_test_automation/README.md

 ## How to Setup and Operate

-1. Clone the repository or download zip file to you computer: git clone https://github.com/Github-Rhodes/webdriverio_test_automation.git
+1. Clone the repository or download zip file to you computer.

-2. In your terminal install node dependencies: npm install
+2. In your terminal install node dependencies: npm install.

-3. If there are npm discrepancies run audit and enter: npm audit fix
+3. If there are npm discrepancies run audit and enter: npm audit fix.

-4. To run the UI automation test enter: npx wdio
+4. To run the UI automation test enter: npx wdio.

-5. To run the API automation test enter: npm run test
+5. To run the API automation test enter: npm run test.

 ### Automation